rbisdorff/Digraph3/docSphinx/tutorial.rst

 The evaluation of the seven potential sites on each criterion are gathered in the following **performance tableau**.

+.. table:: Performance evaluations of the potential office sites
+   :name: offPerfTab

    ============= ======== ======== ======== ======== ======== ======== ======== ========
     Criterion     weight   A        B        C        D        E         F         G
    ============= ======== ======== ======== ======== ======== ======== ======== ========